 To make this final encounter space a bit more interesting, I made the overhead sections of each pipe destructible.
 This allowed players to absorb the Harvester's devastating rocket attack, but only once or twice.
 In addition, if a player tries to hide the walker into the small pocket between the pipes, I scripted the Harvester to directly target and destroy the nearest section of pipe itself.
 This opens its pathing into the lower section, highly encouraging players to get back into the fight before finding themselves in an unceremonious fish-in-a-barrel death.

-Quake 4's final act features an assault on three towers that must all be activated to The three towers in Quake 4's final act were among the oldest levels in the game needed a focused effort from the entire design team to be brought up to final quality.
+Quake 4's final act features an assault on three towers that must all be activated to open the final assault on the Makron.
+These towers were among the oldest levels in the game, and needed a focused effort from the entire design team to be brought up to final quality.
 My primary assignment—in addition to some support and encounter design work on the second Data Processing level—was a final lighting pass on Data Storage Security.

 Fellow designer Corey Peters had just completed his own lighting pass on the main Data Storage level.
 My first instinct was to emulate his settings for consistency, but lead designer Jim Hughes encouraged me to pursue a new lighting style that would be unique to this level.